The KUSMT's goal is to collect, preserve and promote World War II US Armed Forces history from 1942-1944 on the Kapiti Coast

 For more information visit: www.marinenz.com.

-The Kapiti U.S.Marines Trust was established in 2010 to promote the collection, conservation and exhibition of WWII U.S.Marines’ history in Kapiti and the Wellington region.
+The Kapiti U.S.Marines Trust established in 2010 promotes the collection, conservation and exhibition of WWII U.S.Marines’ history in Kapiti.

-Our vision, is to tell the story of the ‘friendly invasion’ of U.S.Armed Forces in New Zealand between 1942-44 for future generations.
+We tell the story of the ‘friendly invasion’ of U.S.Armed Forces in NZ between 1942-44 for future generations.